 Something new retailers might not expect, however, are stringent security requirements in place for dispensaries.
-In Massachusetts, a cannabis dispensary security plan is a required part of the licensure application, must be updated annually as part of the license renewal process, and must be included in your dispensary’s written operating procedures.
+In Massachusetts, a cannabis security systems plan is a required part of the licensure application, must be updated annually as part of the license renewal process, and must be included in your dispensary’s written operating procedures.
 Dispensaries can only open their doors after putting “sufficient security measures” in place to prevent theft, unauthorized access, and risks to employees, customers, and the general public (935 CMR 500.110, Security Requirements for Marijuana Establishments).

 So what security system technologies would be considered “sufficient” under Massachusetts law?
 Let’s take a closer look at the requirements.

 Massachusetts law states that cannabis dispensaries must use an alarm system with “commercial grade equipment” (935 CMR 500.110(5)(a)), establishing that this is not a DIY task for business owners.
 At minimum, the alarm system must include three components:

 - A perimeter alarm on all building entry and exit points and perimeter windows.
 This system will transmit an audible alarm if someone breaks a window or tries to force a door open.

 - A duress, panic, or holdup alarm that is connected to local law enforcement.
 Triggered in the event of a robbery or other emergency, this could be a silent or audible alarm.

 - A failure notification system that provides notification of any failure in the security system.